top of page

 More About Martin Ross

-Outside of photography, Martin has honed his presentation skills through many seasons of work as a park naturalist with Parks Canada and BC Parks, through his studies leading to a Master of Education degree, and through a second career in international education.
+Martin is a wildlife photographer based in Cranbrook, British Columbia.
+Over the years, he has delivered numerous nature photography presentations, mainly in the Lower Mainland area of BC, but also in Alberta, Yukon and Washington State.
+He is an individual member of the Canadian Association for Photographic Art (CAPA) and a very active, remote member of the Lion's Gate Camera Club in Vancouver.
+Outside of photography, Martin has honed his presentation skills through many seasons of work as a park naturalist with Parks Canada and BC Parks, through studies leading to a Master of Education degree, and through a career in international education.

 About Presentations